bmad-sim/GTPSA.jl/docs/src/quickstart.md

 ```

 ### Gradients, Jacobians, Hessians
 The convenience getters `gradient`, `jacobian`, and `hessian` (as well as their corresponding in-place methods `gradient!`, `jacobian!`, and `hessian!`) are also provided for extracting partial derivatives from a TPS/Vector of TPSs.
 Note that these functions are not actually calculating anything - at this point the TPS should already have been propagated through the system, and these functions are just extracting the corresponding partial derivatives.
+Note that these function names are not exported, because they are commonly used by other automatic differentiation packages.

 ```@example
 using GTPSA; GTPSA.show_header=false; GTPSA.show_sparse=false; #hide